vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 - val: max shooting range in hexes
 - addInfo: optional, range at which ranged penalty will trigger (default is 10)

+### FEROCITY

+Affected unit will attack additional times if killed creatures during attacking (including ADDITIONAL_ATTACK bonus attacks)

+- val: amount of additional attacks (negative number will reduce number of unperformed attacks if any left)
+- addInfo: optional, amount of creatures needed to kill (default is 1)

 ## Special abilities

 ### CATAPULT